CBD Oil Color

 Filtered oil has been through the most processing.
 Generally, filtered oil has been decarboxylated and then even further refined by filtering out the phytochemicals and plant materials.
 This makes the oil gold in color which is often considered the highest quality compared to raw or decarboxylated oil.
 Filtered oil is commonly referred to as “gold” CBD oil and is very popular among consumers.
 It also tends to be the most expensive, but this isn’t always the case.

-In sum, the darker or more opaque a CBD oil is the less amount of processing it’s had.
+The darker or more opaque a CBD oil is the less amount of processing it’s had.
 Clear, gold CBD oil is considered the highest quality, but it doesn’t mean that the other forms are not valuable.
 It is important to remember that color can often be indicative of the manufacturing process and thus the quality of the oil, but it’s not the only consideration.

 There is a new type of CBD product that is becoming popular — the CBD vape additive.
 This product can act as both a tincture and an inhalable when used in a vaporizer.
 Vape additives (often marketed as dual-purpose sublingual) are commonly mixed with vegetable glycerin.
 Vegetable glycerin is an odorless, clear or murky-white liquid, made from plant oils.
 It’s thick and when mixed with CBD oil, turns the final product darker than the original extraction process would allude to.
 So, you may have purchased a filtered CBD oil product so it should be clear gold, right?
 If it’s mixed with vegetable glycerin, it may appear opaque or darker than a pure, filtered oil.